Nattamai: Plot

-Shanmugam (Sarathkumar) is the village head, fondly called Nattamai in his village in Coimbatore region.
+Shanmugam is the village head, fondly called Nattamai in his village in Erode region.
 He is the Chair of the Village Administration and also the unofficial judge in the village meetings, a post his family has held for generations in his village to do justice.
 He hears all the cases and gives solutions to the people and even punishments to the wrongdoers.
-His wife Lakshmi (Khushbu) admires and respects him.
-His brothers Pasupathi (also portrayed by Sarathkumar) and Selvaraj (Raja Ravindra) also have a lot of respect for him as he has brought them up as his children.
-Pasupathi marries Meena (Meena), the daughter of an industrialist Rajarathnam (Vinu Chakravarthy).
+His wife Lakshmi admires and respects him.
+His brothers Pasupathi and Selvaraj also have a lot of respect for him as he has brought them up as his children.
+Pasupathi marries Meena, the daughter of an industrialist Rajarathnam.
 She initially dislikes Shanmugam Nattamai because of his verdicts and attitude and her husband for being so timid with his brother but later transforms after learning of the former's greatness from her father.
-Selvaraj loves his village bellee Kanmani (Sanghavi), who is his paternal aunt Kamatchi's (Manorama) granddaughter.
+Selvaraj loves his village bellee Kanmani, who is his paternal aunt Kamatchi's granddaughter.

-In the flashback, Periya Nattamai (Vijayakumar), the father of Shanmugam, Pasupathi and Selvaraj, orders Kamatchi's son (and Kanmani's father) Rajavelu (Ponnambalam) to marry his servant's daughter whom he raped.
+In the flashback, Dharmalingam, fondly called "Periya Nattamai", the father of Shanmugam, Pasupathi and Selvaraj, orders Kamatchi's son (and Kanmani's father) Rajavelu to marry his servant's daughter whom he raped.
 Kamatchi (who is Periya Nattamai's sister) had met him the previous day to ask for a false judgement in favour of her son.
 However, she was told strictly to not interfere with the judgments.
-His brother-in-law, (Rajavelu's father and Kamatchi's husband (Erode Soundar), shoots him as he is disappointed by his verdict.
+His brother-in-law, (Rajavelu's father and Kamatchi's husband, shoots him as he is disappointed by his verdict.
 Enraged, Periya Nattamai gives his final judgment before dying.
 He expels Rajavelu's family from the village for 18 years and makes Shanmugam the new Nattamai before dying.

 Years later, Rajavelu's father dies.
 Rajavelu builds envy on his uncle's family and waits for an opportunity to take revenge on them.
 He hires a woman as the village school teacher and asks her to make Pasupathi fall for her.
 She does so to save her father who is in Rajavelu's custody.
 However, Rajavelu kills the teacher and makes the villagers believe that Pasupathi had committed the murder.
 Shanmugam sentences ten years of exile for Pasupathi and his wife Meena alone accompanies him and they stay in the yard house.
 Rajavelu learns of his daughter's love for Selvaraj and tries to kill him with the help of his goons.
 Pasupathi goes to his rescue and a pregnant Meena goes to Shanmugam to convey this message.
 While Pasupathi starts to take revenge on Rajavelu, Kamatchi rushes to Shanmugam, kills her son Rajavelu and reveals the truth about the death of the teacher and tells Shanmugam that he punished his innocent brother and blamed him for the death of the teacher all of which were really perpetrated by Rajavelu.
 Shanmugam dies upon learning that he gave a wrong judgment and Pasupathi is shown taking his place as the new Nattamai.